Spinal Cord Injury Attorneys in New Jersey

 A New Path

-A spinal cord injury presents unique challenges in the limitations it poses to a person's mobility and sensory skills, but it doesn't change who you are at heart.
+A spinal cord injury presents unique challenges in the limitations it poses to your mobility and sensory skills, but it doesn't change who you are at heart.
 At Lependorf & Silverstein, P.C., we strive to help our clients who have suffered catastrophic injury keep their dreams alive and accomplish their goals.
 With full compensation to get proper rehabilitation, a new path of recovery is our goal for our clients.

 We understand the importance of obtaining compensation not only for your medical treatment but also for the overall care of your family.
 If you have questions about your spinal cord injury and whether you have a valid claim, please contact our lawyers by calling (609) 240-0040.

 - Bike Accident Spinal Injuries